Cholera is endangering children globally

 If infected with cholera, most children can be treated successfully through the quick administration of oral rehydration solution (ORS), which is a mixture of salt and sugar.
 UNICEF and the World Health Organization distribute sachets of this solution that need to be dissolved in clean water.

-From 2000 to 2019, the total annual number of deaths from diarrhoea among children under 5 decreased by 61 per cent.
-This decline can be linked to the expanded use of ORS for diarrhoea treatment.
+From 2000 to 2021, the total annual number of deaths from diarrhoea among children under 5 decreased by 64 per cent.

 If a child is severely dehydrated, treatment beyond oral rehydration solution is necessary.
 In this instance, intravenous fluids should be rapidly administered, and the child may also require antibiotics to reduce the duration of diarrhoea.